bespoke-silicon-group/hb_starlite/README.md

 ### PyTorch

 For machine learning and dense linear algebra development, use [PyTorch][].
-During training, begin with [the "60-minute blitz" PyTorch tutorial](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html), which shows you how to build and train an image classifier for the CIFAR-10 dataset.
+During training, begin with [the "60-minute blitz" PyTorch tutorial](https://pytorch.org/tutorials/beginner/deep_learning_60min_blitz.html), which shows you how to build and train an image classifier.
+During the course of the tutorial, you'll download and train on the popular [CIFAR-10][cifar] dataset.
 If you like watching screencasts, try [this PyTorch image classifier tutorial][pytorch-video].
 But please be sure to follow the "60-minute blitz" tutorial too to make sure you don't miss anyting.

 Also, explore [the full set of PyTorch tutorials](https://pytorch.org/tutorials/).
 During development, you may find examples there that are close to the domain you're working in.